“Cure for an obsession: get another one.”

 - It’s what you get in return for the assets that matters.
 As Ludwig von Mises postulated, money is simply a proxy for exchanging goods and services because there is no more efficient mechanism for doing so.
 If you were a shoemaker and needed bread, but the breadmaker didn’t need shoes, you’d have to find a third party to intermediate.
 That’s what money does.
 It’s why inflation is important.
 The purchasing power of a million dollars is less today than it was fifty years ago and will be less still in fifty more years.
 Over time, money sitting in cash loses its ability to buy things for you.

 - Income provides you with security.
-This study in the magazine Psychosomatic Medicine shows that people who have sources of income feel more security.
+This study shows that people who have sources of income feel more security.
 I believe that this is because people are more concerned with their purchasing power, and they’re more concerned about today than they are about the future.

 Once you understand that it’s not net worth, but, rather, your potential purchasing power with future income that is important in retirement planning, you can take an additional step.
 Research from Boston College’s Center for Retirement Research shows that people who factor in how retirement investments can translate into future income save more than people who simply think about an amount to save.
 When presented with information about how much income they could get if they made additional contributions to a retirement plan, people saved 29% more than those who were not presented with that information.